 Upper-division courses in the Department of Information Technology and Supply Chain Management (those with a course numbered 300 or higher) provide higher-level instruction to students who have the skills necessary to perform at this level.
 In addition to fulfilling the specific prerequisites listed and meeting the general university requirements for junior standing, every student admitted to a course is expected: to communicate clearly and correctly so that assignments such as term papers and presentations can be completed effectively, to organize and solve problems using the techniques of intermediate algebra, to use a microcomputer for simple word processing and spreadsheet applications.
 The prerequisite “No D Rule” is strongly enforced for all BUSSTAT, ITM, and SCM courses and prerequisites.

 SCM 380 QUALITY MANAGEMENT AND LEAN PROCESS IMPROVEMENT (3-0-3)(F,S).
 Introduces the philosophy and theory of quality; the process of planning and designing for quality; the basic tools of quality and business process improvement used by organizations in the U.S. and around the world.
 Emphasis will be placed on understanding how the tools are implemented to aid in quality and process improvement in supply chain.
 PREREQ: Admission to COBE, SCM 345.
-PREREQ for Industrial Engineering Minor: MATH 175, SCM 345, and junior standing.
+PREREQ for Industrial Engineering Minor: MATH 175, SCM 345, and junior standing and PERM/CHAIR.

 SCM 416 PROCUREMENT AND SUPPLY CHAIN INTEGRATION (3-0-3)(F,S).
 Procurement topics including supplier selection, negotiation, contracts, supplier relationship management, and ethical issues, international outsourcing, coordinating and integrating supply networks.
 PREREQ: SCM 345.